Prayer: Heading in the Right Direction

 I once heard a story about an inquiry made to the Vatican.
 I don’t know if it’s a true story, but it ought to be.
 Supposedly, someone once wrote the Holy See, asking if it is okay to smoke while one prays.
 Well, one of the Italian cardinals is supposed to have penned this reply: “Never smoke while you pray, but by all means, pray while you smoke.”
 This comment, of course, has nothing to do with the health risks of tobacco.
 What the good prelate was trying to say is that as we go through our round of daily activities, it’s a good idea to keep up a running conversation with God.
 “By all means, pray while you smoke.”
 When, however, we set aside time specifically for personal prayer, we should do nothing else but pray.
 “Never smoke while you pray.”
 When we come before God in that special time devoted to prayer, we must give God, as we would a lover, our undivided attention.
 In other words, personal prayer is not an occasion for multitasking.

 Rule #3: If we are to use a compass correctly, it helps to utilize a map.
 If we are to find our life’s direction through prayer, it helps to use the Scriptures.
 If there’s one book that will tell us where we are in life and where we are going, it’s the Bible.
-Unlike most of us, Jesus no doubt had much of the Scriptures memorized.
-He did not need to carry a scroll of the Old Testament with him.
+Unlike most of us, Jesus no doubt had much (if not all) of the Scriptures memorized.
+He did not need to carry scrolls of the Old Testament with Him.
 Not so with us.
 Yet Bibles are not a rarity today, as the written Scriptures were for Jesus.
 When we pray, we can read a passage from the Bible (I recommend beginning with the Gospels).
 We can chew on it, and then we can ask God what He wants us to do about it.
 We might be surprised at the answer.

-You won’t be surprised to learn that I am a great fan of dramatized audio Bibles.
+You won’t be shocked to learn that I am a great fan of dramatized audio Bibles.
 I am not talking about mere audio Bibles, where a person simply reads the words of Scripture.
 I’m talking about dramatized audio Bibles.
 Here, actors read the Scriptures in character.
 No words are added to the sacred texts, but a few are taken away, for example, “Moses spoke…,” “Jesus declared…,” and “Peter said…” These words, naturally, are unnecessary, because the different actors’ voices make up for them.
 In addition, appropriate sound effects and music are added.

 To sum up: In order to use a compass well, we must get away from magnetic fields, stay still, and use a map.
 In like manner, in order to pray well, we must get away from external distractions, be still, and if at all possible, pray with the Scriptures.